Are you new to the network management world? Do you have SNMP equipment deployed at your remote sites?

 A MIB browser is an indispensable tool if you're trying to manage SNMP enabled devices because it can load standard and proprietary MIB files.
 This allows you to manipulate information available in an SNMP agent by browsing MIBs and performing other SNMP management actions.

-Even if you're using an MIB browser, understanding MIBs and how they describe SNMP telemetry messaging is critical to maximize your alarm system's capabilities.
+Even if you're using a MIB browser, understanding MIBs and how they describe SNMP telemetry messaging is critical to maximizing your alarm system's capabilities.

 The MIB is your best guide to the real capabilities of an SNMP device.
 Just looking at the physical components of a device won't tell you what kind of Traps you can get from it.
 You might think it's strange that a manufacturer would add a component to a device and not describe it in the MIB.
 However, the fact is that a lot of devices have sketchy MIBs that don't fully support all their functions.